bennerhq/fcsv/README.md

-# fcsv
+# fcsv - Fast CSV

-`fcsv` is a tool for working with large CSV files.
-It provides a simple and efficient way to read, write, and manipulate CSV data.
+`fcsv` (Fast CSV) is a tool for working with large CSV files.
+It provides a simple and efficient way to read, manipulate, and write any size CSV files.

+It's written in native C, with very limited dependencies, and with portability and speed in mind.

+Why?
+Because it's fun!!

+NOTE: This code is written with the extensive use of LLMs, like ChatGPT, Gemini, and Claude.

 ## Features